Article | Last updated: 2014-03-20 | Ministry of Climate and Environment

 Indonesia, rainforests and climate

-Indonesia is home to the world's third largest tropical rainforest which covers around 1 million km2.
+Indonesia is home to the world's third largest tropical rainforest, which covers around 1 million km2.

-Climate promises and forest partnership with Norway
+Climate pledges and the partnership

 In May 2010, Norway signed a climate and forest agreement with Indonesia.
 Norway will support Indonesia's efforts with up to USD 1 billion in the years leading up to 2020.
 This support is contingent on Indonesia delivering on its targets.

 The size of the Norwegian contribution will depend on how successful the Indonesians are at reducing deforestation.
 Norway will primarily pay for the results achieved, first in the form of political reforms and capacity development, and later for independently verified reductions in emissions.
 The partnership will be evaluated before the phase where we pay for results is reached.
-An annual, independent report will evaluate the progress made in reforming forestry administration, capacity development, and measures for less carbon intensive land use.
-This report will determine the size of the payments made by Norway.

 Poverty and economic growth

 In order to successfully combat climate change, one must successfully grow the economies of developing countries at the same time.
 Norway does not want Indonesia to reduce its deforestation at the expense of economic growth and fighting poverty.
 On the contrary, we consider the two agendas strongly complementary.

 Rubber tappers in Indonesia's rainforest.
 Harvesting rubber from rubber trees could be an important, sustainable source of income for people who live in and near the forest.
 (Photo: Elisabeth Brinch Sand/KLD)